sanjiovani100/ai-medellin-1000/docs/vercel-hosting.md

 1. ✅ **Switched to Rewrites Approach**
    - Updated vercel.json to use the simpler and more reliable rewrites method
-   - This approach works regardless of Root Directory setting
+   - This approach works if the directory structure is correct
    - Pushed changes to GitHub

 2. ✅ **Created Comprehensive Documentation**
-   - Added detailed troubleshooting steps in vercel-hosting-revised.md
+   - Added detailed troubleshooting steps
    - Created a prompt template for requesting AI assistance
    - Documented all approaches for fixing the issue